ProjectOversoul/bfp/README.md

         num_games:   3
 ```

-Note that Swamis are defined against a `swami_class`, which is a subclass of
+Note that Swamis (e.g. "Rudi 6, here) are defined on top of a `swami_class`, which is a
-`SwamiCyberBasic`.
-Any of the parameters specified under `swami_classes` (for
+subclass of `SwamiCyberBasic`.
+Any of the parameters specified under the named class in
-`SwamiVsTeam`, in this case) are inherited, or may be overridden, by the specific Swami
+`swami_classes` (`SwamiVsTeam`, in this case) are inherited, or may be overridden, by the
-entry ("Rudi 6", here).
+specific Swami entry.
 In this example, the `criteria` configuration specifies that for
-the two teams in a matchup, and the set of games under analysis on each side, aggregate
+the two teams in a matchup, and the set of games under analysis on each side, the stats
-wins, points margin, and then yards margin will be compared, in that order.
-The first
+compared will be: (1) aggregated wins; (2) points margin; and then (3) yards margin--in
-comparison that favors one team or the other will determine the pick by the algorithm.
+that order.
+The first comparison that favors one team or the other will determine the
+selected pick for the algorithm.

-The code in the Swami implementation class determines the details of which games are
+The code in the Swami implementation class (e.g. `SwamiVsTeam`) determines the details of
-considered, by instantiating an `Analysis` object and adding "filters" that will be
+which games are considered by instantiating an `Analysis` object and adding "filters" that
-applied to the database of past games (these will be discussed in the "Analysis" section).
+will be applied to the database of past games (these will be discussed in the "Analysis"
-The implementation class also determines how the against-the-spread pick and values for
+section).
+The implementation class also determines how the against-the-spread pick and
-points margin and total points are computed.
+values for points margin and total points are computed.

 The initial set of `SwamiCyberBasic` implementations are as follows: